-Subsequent to December 31, 2022, the Company received an invoice for approximately \$1.9 million, to which the Company believes all obligations were settled in full as per the terms of the agreements (the "Claim").
+During the first quarter of 2023, the Company received an invoice for approximately \$1.9 million, to which the Company believes all obligations were settled in full as per the terms of the agreements (the "Claim").
 The Company has rejected this Claim and has assessed that it is lower than probable that any material negative outcome will be realized as a result of the Claim.
-Therefore, as at December 31, 2022, no provision has been recorded in the consolidated financial statements relating to this Claim.
+Therefore, as at December 31, 2023 no provision has been recorded in the Consolidated Financial Statements relating to this Claim (December 31, 2022: \$Nil).